 Go for the next fix if the error is still there.

 Fix-2 Reset Winsock from CMD-

-2. Then right click on “Command Prompt” in the elevated search result and then click on “Run as administrator” to open the CMD terminal with admin rights.
+2. Then right-click on “Command Prompt” which will appear in the search result.
+Then, click on “Run as administrator” to open the CMD terminal with admin rights.

 netsh winsock reset